Text2GED is a fully functional program, except the Save to GEDCOM feature is disabled.

 All the names contained on that page of the website, all the dates and places (birth, christening, death, burial, and marriage), and all notes (if any) are now all in the Text2GED program with all their relational links recorded and preserved.
 Like magic!
 Auto-magic!

-Now go back to the web page you're pulling information from and click on a parent's or child's link (or in some cases such as LDS a "family" link).
+Now go back to the web page you're pulling information from and click on a parent's or child's link.
 When the page appears, repeat steps 1 through 4.
-Continue on, selecting all-copying-and-pasting into Text2GED through the remainder of the pages at the web site.
+Continue on, selecting all-copying-and-pasting into Text2GED through the remainder of your ancestors at the web site.
 Rinse and repeat until you get to the end of the branch.
 The pedigree tree in Text2GED will continue to grow as you continue to copy and paste.
 And it's all in there.
 Go look!

 Does this beat typing it all in or what!